boltdesignsystem/bolt/packages/components/bolt-button/TESTING.md

 ## Event handlers work as expected

-1. `<bolt-button>` on-click events are properly attached and work as expected (ex. `<bolt-button>` will toggle the `<bolt-video>` component to start / stop to play when wired up correctly)
+1. `<bolt-button>` on-click events are properly attached and work as expected (ex. `<bolt-button>` will toggle the `<bolt-video>` component to start / stop to play when wired up correctly).

-2. `<bolt-button>` on-click events are properly attached and work as expected when buttons are added to the page dynamically
+2. `<bolt-button>` on-click events are properly attached and work as expected when buttons are added to the page dynamically.

 > For example,  a `<bolt-buttons>` that’s inside a nested card injected via Get Smart Content will respond to click events as expected.